 - Continue professional self-development to ensure a continued ability to meet the first three aspirations.

-Sarah’s hourly rate reflects her years of experience and professional background and incorporates routine administrative costs such as postage, phone charges or photocopies.
-Cash disbursements such as court filing fees and registry charges are billed to the client and significant vendor invoices, such as expert witness expenses, will be forwarded for your direct payment.
-In an effort to provide more value-based billing, Sarah does not charge for initial consultations or travel time.
+Sarah always provides a free initial half-hour telephone consultation to potential clients.
+Sarah's hourly rate reflects her years of experience and professional background and incorporates routine administrative costs.
+Cash disbursements such as court filing fees and registry charges are billed to the client and significant vendor invoices, such as expert witness fees, will be forwarded for your direct payment. .
 Additionally, Sarah is open to considering alternative payment arrangements, such as flat-rate fee and flat fee with contingencies, on a case-by-case basis when doing so poses no detriment to the quality of the legal services provided.

 Sarah patronizes local services and business whenever doing so is relatively financially competitive and will not reduce the quality of the legal services provided.
 Sarah aims to minimize her environmental footprint by employing energy-saving measures such as electronic filing, recycling, and low-energy equipment whenever doing so will not impair her ability to provide superior legal representation.

 Sarah lives in Gorham with her husband, teenage son, and several rescued pets.
 In her free time, she enjoys hiking with her dog on the conservation properties that she has helped to protect.

 In October 2008, Sarah donated her left kidney to a stranger through the New England Program for Paired Kidney Exchange to enable her mother to receive a deceased donor kidney promptly.
 She is a supporter of regular blood donation and living organ donation.